 - Display/banner ads: Appear alongside the video.

 For example, YouTube’s Partner Program allows creators to monetize through AdSense, with payouts based on CPM (cost per thousand impressions).
-Twitch’s ad revenue is more dynamic, with recent updates allowing streamers to set ad frequency for higher payouts.
+Moreover, Twitch’s ad revenue is more dynamic, with recent updates allowing streamers to set ad frequency for higher payouts.
+For more details on platform monetization, see PC gaming platforms rival Steam in 2025.

 Subscriptions provide a recurring source of income, as fans commit to paying a monthly fee for exclusive perks.
 On Twitch, subscriptions come in tiers (Tier 1, Tier 2, Tier 3), each with its own price point and benefits.